 Scholarships and Awards

-The Department of Philosophy is pleased to announce the availability of up to three scholarships for 2019–2020.
+The Department of Philosophy is pleased to announce the availability of scholarships for 2020–2021.
 These scholarships have been made possible by the generosity of the Whittington family and members of the Department of Philosophy.

 Friends of Philosophy Scholarship

-For AY19–20, there will be 1–3 Friends of Philosophy Scholarships available (up to $750).
+For AY20–21, there are Friends of Philosophy Scholarships available (usually up to $750).
 Friends of Philosophy scholarships are supported by generous donations from Cal State Long Beach alumni and others.

 A wide variety of additional scholarships are available, including the